jduquennoy/Log4swift/README.md

 As stated above, the work is in progress, not all those goals are acheived, or even started.

 ## Concepts
-The two main concepts of this library are borrowed from log4j :
+The three main concepts of this library are borrowed from log4j :

 ### Loggers
 Loggers are the objects to which logs are send at the first place.